ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetLostAndFoundAccessToken"></a>
 ## GetLostAndFoundAccessToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the stored Lost and Found access token (LFAT) if one is available.
-It is a virtual method that retrieves the LFAT, which is a unique identifier for lost and found items.
-The method also provides information about the token's expiration, version, and the time it was received.
+It is a virtual method that retrieves the LFAT from the system.
+The LFAT is a unique identifier used for lost and found operations.

 ### Parameters